-The following attachments are required and must be submitted with the one (1) original hard copy application and two copies.
-These attachments should be placed directly following Affidavit 4 with the hard copies.
+The following attachments are required and must be submitted with the digital application.

 - 1. Agency's Articles of Incorporation in their entirety. - 2.
 A current list of the Applicant's Board of Directors and their respective affiliation(s). - 3.
 The Applicant's last two (2) annual financial audits. - 4.
 Letters of commitment/award, contracts or other documents attesting to the evidence of matching/in-kind funds.
-Resources or financing.
+Resources or financing. - 5.
+Title Search for Captal Projects.